Bosnia (early medieval): Ethnopolitical identity

 In the Early Middle Ages, Fine Jr. and Malcolm believe that westernmost parts of modern-day Bosnia and Herzegovina were part of Duchy of Croatia, while the easternmost parts were part of Principality of Serbia, although, the harsh and usually inaccessible elevated terrains of the country most likely never came under direct control of either of the two neighboring Slavic states, and instead always had its own distinct political governance.
+Budak concludes that the existence but also the steady growth of Bosnia as a separate province and eventually a separate state will enable the maintenance and development of Bosnian identity, which was not the case, for example, with Narentines, who remained a regional name.
 This is reinforced by the Byzantine historian John Kinnamos (mid-12th century), who wrote: